 Figure 3.
-Top: Microstructure (c-axis orientation color-coded, from AITA analysis) before deformation (left) and after -5.5 % of compressive creep at -7°C under 1 MPa (right).
-Bottom: Raw picture of the sample taken in natural light at the end of the compressive test.
+Microstructure (color-coded c axis orientation, from AITA analysis) before deformation (a) and after -5.5% of compressive creep at -7°C under 1 MPa (b). (c) Raw picture of the sample taken in natural light at the end of the compressive test.
 Black areas result from light diffusion by cracks and de-cohesion features.
-The dashed black rectangle surrounds the area studied in details in the paper.
+The dashed black rectangle shows the area studied in detail in the paper.